 Cerebellar Stroke Recovery Time

-You might be wondering how long it takes to recover from stroke.
-This is a tough question to answer since every stroke is different and therefore every recovery is different.
+No one can say with certainty how long it takes to recover from stroke.
+Every stroke is different and every recovery is different.